+[Mccreary, 1983; Shinoda, 2005].
+Downwelling waves deepen the thermocline and raise the SST by reducing entrainment of cold subsurface waters, while upwelling waves lead to enhanced entrainments and cooling.
 Suryachandra et al. [2012] demonstrate through a budget analysis that advection plays a key role in warming SSTs in the region, suggesting that it is important that tropical waves are well simulated in a GCM.

-Enhanced convection and strong surface winds likely associated with the MJO YOTCE 199 activity in mid October excites an oceanic Kelvin wave which propagates eastward along 200 the equator (Fig. 3a) reaching the Maritime Continent in late November, visible as a 201 positive anomaly moving eastward in the FOAM analysis Dep20 field.
-The perturbation in the ocean height (equatorial SSH, not shown) and at the thermocline (Dep20) is well 203 reproduced in CGCM day 1 and day 14 hindcasts, with a propagation speed and amplitude similar to the FOAM analysis (Fig 3.b,c).
-The modelled OLR is similar to observed 205 OLR anomalies at day 1 (Fig 3.b, contours) in magnitude and propagation but appears 206 stationary by day 14 (Fig 3.c).
-207
+Enhanced convection and strong surface winds likely associated with the MJO YOTCE activity in mid-October excites an oceanic Kelvin wave which propagates eastward along the equator (Figure 3a) reaching the Maritime Continent in late November, visible as a positive anomaly moving eastward in the FOAM analysis Dep20 field.
+The perturbation in the ocean height (equatorial SSH, not shown) and at the thermocline (Dep20) is well reproduced in CGCM day 1 and day 14 hindcasts, with a propagation speed and amplitude similar to the FOAM analysis (Figures 3b and 3c).
+The modeled OLR is similar to observed OLR anomalies at day 1 (Figure 3b, contours) in magnitude and propagation but appears stationary by day 14 (Figure 3c).

-Several westward propagating, downwelling Rossby waves are noticeable over the period between Oct 2009 and Jan 2010 (R1-R3).
-R1 propagates west from 65°E between Sept and early November (Fig 3.d), R2 moves from 90°E to 60°E between Sept and January.
+Several westward propagating, downwelling Rossby waves are noticeable over the period between October 2009 and January 2010 (R1-R3).
+R1 propagates west from 65°E between September and early November (Figure 3d), R2 moves from 90°E to 60°E between September and January.
+The third observed wave (R3) is triggered in late November coinciding with YOTCE MJO propagation into the Maritime Continent and moves West from early December toward 80°E by mid-January.
+A potential mechanism for the trigger of R3 could